Out of butter while making macaroni and cheese? Don’t be sad, in this article we are sharing some 100% working butter substitute in mac and cheese!

 If you’ve ever tried making boxed macaroni and cheese, they don’t come with butter.
 This is because of its short shelf life.
 A majority of packaged mac and cheese can be made without butter.

 You can use milk or cream instead to make it more luscious and creamy.
 Although butter has its own amazing flavor, if you want to cut it down, you’re absolutely free to do so.

 In fact, most of the health-conscious and vegan folks cut down on butter in order to make their macaroni a bit healthier.

 Moreover, the only cooking involved in making boxed mac and cheese is boiling the pasta.
 Butter is added after the real cooking part is done.
 So, it’s only purpose is to impart a nice flavor and richness to the final dish.

 So, apart from flavoring the macaroni, butter also adds a richness to it.
 This means, that if you’re not adding butter, you’re compromising on its richness.
 Hence, you have to find some other fat source to fill that void in your lovely cheesy macaroni.

 What does butter do in mac n cheese ?

-As we already discussed, the main purpose of adding butter in the boxed mac and cheese is providing an additional flavor.
+As we already discussed, the main purpose of adding butter to the boxed mac and cheese is to provide an additional flavor.
 So, you can get that richness and flavor by adding full-cream milk or heavy cream.